elasticpath/html5-reference-storefront/documentation/introduction.md

 Cart functionality such as checkout, item prices, item availability, lineitems, etc. is provided by the `cart.controller` and `cart.model`.
 While the view, the output representations of these features, is handled by the `cart.templates.html`, and the `cart.view.js`.
-The HTML5 Storefront views only define the regions where the cart representation appears, while the cart's look and feel is defined through the Presentation Layer with a theme.
+HTML5 Storefront views only define the regions where the cart representation appears, while the cart's look and feel is defined through the Presentation Layer with a theme.

 **Why combine view, model, controller into one module?**